Last Updated: 31 December 2025

 Effective Date: 26 September 2025

 This Applicant Privacy Policy (“Applicant Policy”) applies to California, Alberta, and British Columbia applicants’ personal information collected by Checkr, Inc. and its family of companies (“Checkr,” “us,” “we,” or “our”) during the recruitment and hiring process.
 Personal information is generally information that identifies or reasonably could identify you, such as your name, email, and phone number.
+For California applicants, we intend that this Applicant Policy serves as the notice at collection in accordance with the CCPA.

 If you are offered and accept a position with Checkr, the use of this personal information will be governed by our internal employee privacy policy and employee handbook.
 At that point, this Applicant Policy will no longer apply.